-We have audited the financial statements of Blue Star - Qatar W.L.L. (the "Company") which comprise the statement of financial position as at March 31, 2023 and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Blue Star - Qatar W.L.L. (the "Company") which comprise the statement of financial position as at March 31, 2025 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2023 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2025 and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).